cadebrown/ezc/README.md

 After this, run `./pi.o 1024` and it should print out 1024 bits of pi (3.14159265358979...)

+# Environment variables

+You can change the way EZC runs.

+Run `export EZC_PREC=1000` to set the number of digits to 1000 by default.

+Run `export EZC_DEG=1` to use degree mode for trig functions.
+To disable this, run `export EZC_DEG=0`

 # Utilities

 As of v3, commandline utilities are included, including all arithmetic (`add`, `sub`, etc.)